-bupropion XL, escitalopram (Lexapro) and placebo
+bupropion XL (Wellbutrin XL), escitalopram (Lexapro) and placebo

-In two identical, double-blind RCTs, 830 patients with MDD were randomized to receive bupropion XL 300 to 450 mg, escitalopram 10 to 20 mg or placebo once daily for up to eight weeks.45 Pooled data showed a significant difference between escitalopram and placebo, but not bupropion XL and placebo, in HAM-D-17 total scores.
-There was no significant difference between active treatments with respect to mean change in HAM-D-17, HAM-D-17 response or remission rates, percentage of patients much or very much improved on CGI-I or change in CGI-S.
+In two identical, double-blind, randomized controlled-trials, 830 patients with MDD were randomized to receive bupropion XL (Wellbutrin XL) 300 to 450 mg, escitalopram (Lexapro) 10 to 20 mg or placebo once daily for up to eight weeks.
+Pooled data showed a significant difference between escitalopram (Lexapro) and placebo, but not bupropion XL (Wellbutrin XL) and placebo, in HAM-D-17 total scores.
+There were no significant differences among active treatments with respect to mean change in HAM-D-17, HAM-D-17 response or remission rates, percentage of patients much or very much improved on CGI-I or change in CGI-S.